Skip to content

 Example:

-Selecting the dimension account, city and the measure account total_accounts will immediately add them to the Members tab, indicating their activation in the query.
+Selecting the dimensions account, city, and the measure account total_accounts will immediately add them to the Members tab, indicating their activation in the query.
 Similarly, clicking the (-) sign will remove the selected member from the query.

 DPH

-• Visibility Control: The "eye" icon next to each member allows toggling the visibility of selected dimensions or measures in the query results.
+• Visibility Control: The "eye" icon next to each member allows the visibility of selected dimensions or measures to be toggled in the query results.

 Example: Hiding the visibility of total_accounts using the "eye" icon will display only the city names in the query results, while the total accounts count will be hidden.
 This feature is useful for focusing on specific data points without removing the measure entirely from the query.